gacarrillor/QGIS-Resources/README.md

    This script calculates neighbor (right, left, above, below) grid cells (pages) to include them as labels in Atlas current page.
    See original question at GIS.SE: http://gis.stackexchange.com/questions/214300/how-to-determine-neighbouring-tile-ids-in-qgis

    (Image by Ian Turton)
    ![Neighbor pages for Atlas][1]

+ - **Lines_Intersection.py**

+   This script allows you to choose whether to keep all fields from input and intersect layer, or choose individual fields from each layer.
+   This script will not be necessary if Processing adopts a Pull Request I've proposed.
+   The script is heavily based on the qgis:lineintersections by Victor Olaya.

 LICENSE: GNU GPL v.3.0